 We store mentions for 18 months.
 All older mentions are automatically deleted.

-Therefore, if you are interested in accessing the mentions in the future, we recommend archiving (downloading) them using the Export to XLSX button, which can be found in the upper right corner.
+Therefore, if you want to access the mentions in the future, we recommend that you archive (download) them using the Export to xlsx button located in the upper right corner.

-- Remove a domain from monitoring outputs – In case you don’t want to include a specific domain in the report you can simply exclude it from the list.
-These can be domains where you already know that your keyword will be mentioned frequently, but it’s not that interesting for you.
+- Exclude domains from monitoring – If you don’t want to include a certain domain in the report, you can exclude it from the list.
+These can be domains where you already know that your keyword is often mentioned, but you don’t care about it.
 You’ll stop receiving mentions from a domain (including subdomains) by excluding domains from monitoring.

-If you have not gone into your own project and mention monitoring setup yet, you can look at what the monitoring in Marketing Miner looks like.
+If you have not yet gone into your own project and set up your brand monitoring, you can take a look at what the Brand monitoring in Marketing Miner looks like here: